Intraoperative Neuromonitoring for Cardiac Procedures 2022

 Sandra Narayanan, MD - University of Pittsburgh Department of Neurology and Neurological Surgery

 Brett Reece, MD – University of Colorado Department of Cardiothoracic Surgery

 AnneMarie Scekeres, MSN, RN, CPHQ – UPMC Heart and Vascular Institute

 Katie Scollon, PA-C – UPMC Heart and Vascular Institute

 Derek Serna-Gallegos, MD - University of Pittsburgh Department of Cardiothoracic Surgery

 Varun Shandal, MD - University of Pittsburgh Department of Neurological Surgery

-Ibrahim Sultan, MD - University of Pittsburgh Department of Cardiovascular Surgery
+Ibrahim Sultan, MD – University of Pittsburgh Department of Cardiothoracic Surgery

 R. Joshua Sunderlin, MS, CNIM – Procirca Center for Clinical Neurophysiology